 What is Pebbledash?

 Pebbledash is a style of external wall covering.
 It is made by applying a layer of mortar to a wall and then blasting hundreds of tiny pebbles against the wall.
 Pebbledash is a distinct style and, in the UK, can be seen in many post-WW1 houses.
-This is because it is a cheap, relatively durable, and quick way to cover shoddy brickwork.
+This is because it is cheap, relatively durable, and a quick way to cover houses.

 That said, pebbledash can cause problems later down the line.
 It is common for the pebbles to drop over time, leaving your external walls exposed to the elements.
-The pebbledash is also liable to cracking, which can lead to water ingress.
-In time, this can lead to pebbledash falling away from the wall.
-It can also be extremely costly to remove it if, at a later date, you want to revert back to the original brick finish of the house.
+Pebbledash is also prone to cracking, which can lead to water ingress.
+In time, this can cause the pebbledash to fall away from the wall.
+It can also be extremely costly to remove Pebbledash.
+This is especially true if, at a later date, you decide to revert back to the original brick finish of the house.